 The Master of Business Administration (MBA) is a relevant and rigorous graduate degree program that prepares individuals for leadership roles in firms and organizations where they are expected to add value to those enterprises.
 The courses are offered entirely online in eight-week formats, with some courses requiring periodic (maximum of two times per term) "live" participation, which can be conducted from a distance.
 The MBA degree is a globally recognized credential in the business community and students will take courses that prepare them for high demand professions.
-Once they complete the 15 credits of core material, students may choose to take a variety of electives in topics that interest them or they may choose one of four areas of study: Finance, Marketing, Data Analytics or Healthcare Management.
+Once they complete the 21 credits of core material, students may choose to take a variety of electives in topics that interest them or they may choose one of six areas of study: Accounting, Data Analytics, Finance, Healthcare Management, Human Resource Management or Marketing.
 It is not necessary to select an area of study prior to admission or even prior to completing the core.
 The curriculum of an MBA program is typically more quantitative in orientation than a management or leadership curriculum.
-In order to prepare students for the more analytically demanding degree program, students are required to satisfy prerequisite course work prior to enrolling, but not prior to applying for admission.
-Students may enroll in the MBA Preparatory Program.
+In order to prepare students for the more analytically demanding degree program. students are required to satisfy prerequisite course work prior to enrolling, but not prior to applying for admission.
+Students may enroll in The Business Degree Preparatory Program.
 The program covers the prerequisite three courses, which are noncredit.
 Students admitted to the program are required to complete three undergraduate courses, or receive a score of 80 percent or better on approved qualifying exams (TECEP® or CLEP) in the following subject areas: financial accounting, statistics and microeconomics.
-Courses in these areas taken at Thomas Edison State College or elsewhere are approved as long as they were taken at a regionally accredited institution, were completed within the last seven years and in which the student received a grade of B or better.
+Courses in these areas taken at Thomas Edison State University or elsewhere are approved as long as they were taken at a regionally accredited institution, were completed within the last seven years and in which the student received a grade of B or better.
 Students who have a CPA license or have passed levels I and II of the CFA examination will be exempt from the financial accounting requirement.